bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/sniffedtraffic.png" alt="sniffedtraffic" width="50%" height="50%">

-This time we got a nice pcap file to start wireshark up with.
-When we first opened the file we saw over 4K packages ... .
-So lots of stuff to look into.
-So we went first to the export options to see if any useful files are there based on the description that a file was downloaded via File -> Export Objects -> HTTP
+We opened the pcap file with Wireshark and found over 4,000 packets, which seemed like a lot to go through.
+To save time, we checked the export options to see if any useful files were there, as the description indicated that a file was downloaded via File -> Export Objects -> HTTP.

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/SEETF_CTF_2022/img/sniffedtraffic2.png" alt="sniffedtraffic2" width="50%" height="50%">